phantombuster/legacy-docs/modules.rst

 Modules
 =======

-This page lists all the installed modules.
+This page lists all the installed modules that you can ``require()`` within your scripts.
 All modules come from NPM and are Node-compatible.

 If you need us to install a specific module, contact us at contact@phantombuster.com and we'll do what we can.